-Though the town itself left us with a funny feeling, it was surrounding countryside that made us put out travel plans on hold and stay in Pai for a while, like so many people passing through seem to do.
+Though the town itself left us with a funny feeling (more on this later), it was the surrounding countryside that made us put out travel plans on hold and stay in Pai for a while, like so many people passing through seem to do.

 If you feel comfortable on two wheels, Pai will be paradise for you.
 But we totally understand apprehension to getting behind the wheel… errr, handlebar?
 I crashed my bike the last time I attempted to drive in the Philippines, so it goes without saying that I was a bit apprehensive.

-Where should you rent a motorbike?
 There are a few establishments in town, but the most popular is undoubtedly Aya.
 It is near the bus station at the center of town, and has competitive rates, starting at just 100 baht.
-They offer two types of insurance – one that covers all damage to the bike, and another that covers a stolen vehicle.
-At just 40 baht every day rented, we did the damage insurance, and although nothing happened to our bike, we felt safer knowing we wouldn’t be charged for any scratches or dents if – God forbid – we crashed.

 Important Tip: Look over your receipt and make sure the dates are correct and they have noted that you’ve paid.
 We were caught in a not so happy situation when we returned our bike and they insisted we still owed money when in fact we had already paid.
-Luckily they let us look over video footage, which clearly showed us handing over the required baht, and they let us go without charging us double.
 On that note, DO NOT lose your receipt.
 In fact, take a picture of it just to be safe.
 They will charge you if you cannot produce this piece of paper.
 Other than that little miscommunication, our experience renting from them was just fine.